Consultant ENT & Sleep Surgeon

 Research

-Much of Mr Vik Veer’s research is now focused on surgery for snoring and obstructive sleep apnoea (OSA) and Otology.
-Below are the details of the current research that Mr Vik Veer is undertaking:
+Much of Professor Veer's research is now focused on surgery for snoring and obstructive sleep apnoea (OSA) and Otology.
+Below are the areas of current research.

 Appointment as Professor at MAHE University